User Accounts

 Note

-If you wish to allow select staff to create their own accounts, you can do so:
+If you wish to invite a tournament official to create their own account and assign permissions, you can do so:

-1. Go to the Configuration area of any tournament.
+1. Go to the Configuration area of the tournament.

 Note

-It is not possible to create a link that automatically gives super-user access.
-You should either manually create other superusers, or use the admin interface to promote them once they have created an account this way.
+It is not possible to create a link that automatically gives super-user or staff access.
+You should either manually create other super-users, or use the admin interface to promote them once they have created an account this way.

 To add an account: